gregnordin/notes_to_self/Blender/notes-Blender.md

 **To do**

-- Create a rendered video and see if it has outlines of layers in it and if last part of each animation is jerky
+- &#9989; Create a rendered video and see if it has outlines of layers in it and if last part of each animation is jerky
-    - If everything is great, proceed to make a better animation of conventional 3D printing with layers.
+    - &#10060; If everything is great, proceed to make a better animation for conventional 3D printing with layers.
-    - If problems still exist:
+    - <span style="color:#32cd32; font-size:150%">&#9654;</span> If problems still exist:
         - How eliminate object outlines for transparent objects?
         - How remove jerky transparency animation &rarr; use a different interpolation?
 How?
-- a
+- Remove background and make it all black or all white?

+**Things I tried**

 Use solution at [How to set camera location in the scene while pointing towards an object with a fixed distance](https://blender.stackexchange.com/questions/100414/how-to-set-camera-location-in-the-scene-while-pointing-towards-an-object-with-a) to set camera distance from origin, looking at the origin in `210903_python_3D_layer_alpha_animate.blend`.
 Works well.